 *Once they’re done, you can leave them in the pot to make sure they stay warm.
 This is a great trick for dinner parties!
 Cook them first and then leave them in the pot as you’re finishing up the rest of the meal.

-*Chef Chris always suggests grilling instead of using the oven or stove top since you can get a nice char on your food.
+*Chef Chris says that grilling is a nice alternative for the corn instead of using the stove top or oven - the grill allow you to get a nice char on your food.
 (This same applies to the steak in the meal kit as well!)

 *Easily remove the kernels from the corn cob by placing an upside-down Tupperware container in the center of a large bowl.
 The divot in the bottom of the container will hold the corn in place as you hold it upright and cut the kernels off with a knife.
 The bowl will catch all of your kernels so that you don’t have to worry about making a mess!